gameguy37/BingBong/README.md

 The player's score goes up by 10 points for each successful traversal of the field.
 However, there are also other ways to increase total score:
 * Some powerups can be helpful in increasing the player's score:
   * When the player is invincible, enemies can be destroyed by passing through them.
 Destroying an enemy grants 10 bonus points.
-  * Score++ is a powerup worth an immediate 20 points to the player's score.
+  * Score Plus is a powerup worth an immediate 20 points to the player's score.
 * Near Misses - if a player is skillful enough to send their character across the gauntlet and come extremely close to an enemy without actually hitting it, the enemy will be destroyed and player score will be incremented by 10 additional points.
 * Score Multipliers - Before starting the game, the player will have the choice to select from multiple score modifiers.
 Each of these make the game harder in some way and have associated score multipliers (x1.2, x1.25, x1.5).
 Some of these modifiers are listed below:
   * Faster Enemies